tremor-rs/tremor-www-docs/docs/internal/transform.md

-# match to functional
+# Match to Functional

-A useful step by step followup on transforming match style to functional style.
+A useful step-by-step follow-up on transforming match style to functional style.

 ```rust
 pub fn get_servant(